$hp$-optimal convergence of the original DG method for linear hyperbolic problems on special simplicial meshes: Admissible meshes and the method

 \subsection{Admissible simplicial meshes}

 We follow~\cite[Section~1]{Cockburn-Dong-Guzman:2008} and introduce admissible simplicial meshes that are instrumental in deriving the main result of the paper; see Section~\ref{section:main} below.

-Let~$\taun$ be a shape-regular (with parameter~$\sigma$) simplicial mesh of the domain~$\Omega$ and~$\Fcalh$ be its set of ($d-1$)-dimensional facets.
+{Let~$\taun$ be a simplicial mesh of the domain~$\Omega$} and~$\Fcalh$ be its set of ($d-1$)-dimensional facets.
 We distinguish the facets in~$\Fcalh$ into internal and boundary facets; the former are those~$\F$ not contained in~$\partial\Omega$.
 The union of the interior facets of~$\taun$ is~$\Gammah$.

 With each element~$\T$ of~$\taun$ we associate its diameter~$\hT$ and its outward unit vector~$\nbfT$, which is defined almost everywhere on~$\partial\T$.
 The set of ($d-1$)-dimensional facets of~$\T$ is~$\FcalT$.
-With each facet~$\F$ in~$\Fcalh$ we associate its diameter~$\hF$ and a unit normal vector~$\nbfF$, which is pointing outward~$\Omega$ if~$\F$ is a boundary facet.
+With each facet~$\F$ in~$\Fcalh$ we associate its diameter~$\hF$ and a unit normal vector~$\nbfF$, which is pointing outward~$\Omega$ if~$\F$ is a boundary facet. {We only consider meshes~$\taun$ that are $\sigma$ shape-regular i.e., any element~$\T$ of~$\taun$ is star-shaped with respect to a ball of radius larger than or equal to $\hT \sigma$.} {We associate with each mesh~$\taun$ piecewise differential operators by adding a subscript~$\h$, for instance~$\nablah$ denotes the piecewise gradient.}

 We distinguish the facets in~$\FcalT$ into outflow, inflow, and characteristics (with respect to~$\betabold$) facets, depending on whether they satisfy either of the two following properties:

 The union of the outflow and inflow facets is~$\GammaTout$ and~$\GammaTin$, respectively.